Subscribie/subscribie/docs/content/en/docs/Tasks/create-plan-link.md

 date: 2022-11-16
 weight: 5
 description: >
-  A guide to creating a link for a specific plan for subscribers.
+  A guide to creating a link for a specific plan to share to subscribers.
 ---

 A Plan link can be used to share a specific plan to your customers so that they can pay and sign up to the subscription plan.